 To rename a file, select the file you want to rename and click on “File -> Rename”.

 A window will open up displaying the file details.
 Here you can rename your file and click “OK”.

-To search for specific folders or files, we can search in the textbox using key words, such as the name of a particular process as “order-to-cash” to show all files containing this term.
+To search for specific folders or files, we can search in the textbox using key words, such as the name of a particular process as “Example” to show all files containing this term.
 The results will be shown in the file view.

 The user menu, located on top right-hand side of the menu bar, provides access to the About window (where Apromore’s version number and the list of available plugins can be checked), Change password (to change one’s password), and Sign out (to sign out of Apromore).